 South Side Rapid Transit Baldwin locomotive 25 stops at Indiana on a northbound trip in 1895.
 The crossing gate is for the tracks of the then-at-grade Chicago Junction Railway (seen on the left), which served on the Stock Yards.
 The tracks were later elevated alongside the "L"s.
 For a larger view, click here.
 (Photo from the Krambles-Peterson Collection)

+The original station building was a grade-level structure that resembled other stations built as part of the extension, such as the building still at Garfield and those now removed from 43rd, 47th, 51st, 58th, and 61st.
 Designed by architect Myron H. Church and built by the Rapid Transit and Bridge Construction Company (under general contractor Alfred Walcott and engineer R.I.
 Sloan), the station house is designed with a Queen Anne-style influence.
 The building was constructed of brick with stone sills and foundation with polychrome brickwork along the top of the exterior in a latticed diamond pattern.
 Perhaps the building's most prominent feature was the bay that projected from the front elevation, with its broad half-cone roof.
 The building's bay and brick frieze display many qualities of the Queen Anne style, although the flat terra-cotta cornice and other elements show some examples of early Chicago School of architecture.
-The dual side platforms consisted of a wooden deck on a steel structure.
-The original canopies were humped-shaped, typical of the original South Side Rapid Transit designs, but were replaced early on with short canopies of steel posts supporting a flat tin roof.

 The original facility was demolished by 1907.
 As part of an ordinance to allow the South Side Elevated to install a third track for express service, all stations north of 43rd Street, including this one, were required to replace their grade-level facilities with mezzanine-level stations, clearing the alley way beneath the tracks.
-The station likely would have needed to be rebuilt anyway to accommodate the new Kenwood and Stock Yards branches, as well as the elevation of the adjacent Chicago Junction freight line.
-The southbound platform at Indiana also had to be moved.

 The Indiana fare collection area in 1998.
 This 'temporary' fare control area, established when the mezzanine station house was demolished, was in service for many years.
 For a larger view, click here.
 (Photo by Linda Garfield)

-In 1987, the CTA® planned to shut down the Indiana Avenue station because of its "severely deteriorated condition," but in 1988 instead decided to embark on a project to renovate a number stations including this one, 58th, and others.
+In 1987, the CTA planned to shut down the Indiana Avenue station because of its "severely deteriorated condition," but in 1988 instead decided to embark on a project to renovate a number stations including this one, 58th, and others.
 This resulted in the platform being completely rebuilt to modern specifications in white-painted steel with wood floors and a full-width canopy.
 The fare collection remained at street level, using "open air" facility consisting of turnstiles and an agent's booth enclosed by a simple, tall chainlink enclosure and protected by an overhead canopy.
-Since the station had been rebuilt so recently, little work was required at platform level during the 1994-1996 Green Line rehab, except for the installation of stainless steel windbreaks with mountings for station signs.

-On September 15th, 1999, the CTA® announced that the Indiana station would receive a new station house.
+On September 15th, 1999, the CTA announced that the Indiana station would receive a new station house.
 The facility is at ground-level on the east side of the street (where the original 1892 station house was), supplementing the platforms and canopy that were rebuilt in 1988.
 The new masonry station house includes a customer assistant kiosk, modern lighting, HVAC systems, and two new elevators to make station handicapped accessible.
 There will also be station-wide improvements to the public address system.

 Construction began in 2000 and by early 2001, the structure of the station house, the elevator cabs, electrical and mechanical systems, roofing, stair canopy steel, stair mesh screens were installed.
 The existing stairs and station fare control area on the west side of the street were converted to an auxiliary exit and the fare controls were removed.
-The exterior finish of the new station house is white and green glass and steel in the open plan design typical of modern CTA® facilities.
+The exterior finish of the new station house is white and green glass and steel in the open plan design typical of modern CTA facilities.
 The new Indiana station facility opened on Tuesday, March 20, 2001, but was not complete until May 1, 2001.

 Indiana's platforms, looking east as a Loop-bound Green Line train pulls in in mid-August 2001.
 The platforms date from a 1988 rebuilt, with only two new elevators (visually blocked by the full-width canopy) and new signage added since its construction.
 For a larger view, click here.
 (Photo by Graham Garfield)

-indiana01.jpg (33k)
+indiana01.jpg (158k)

 crt1706.jpg (91k)

-CTA® car 1706, a 1903 St. Louis product, sits in the Kenwood pocket track at Indiana station in this undated view.
+CTA car 1706, a 1903 St. Louis product, sits in the Kenwood pocket track at Indiana station in this undated view.
 The car is displaying "Stockyards" destination signs, so it may have just come up from 61st Street Yard to fill a Kenwood schedule, with the crew had yet to change the signs for the Kenwood trip.
 This car was scrapped in August of 1954.
 (Photo from the Jeff Obarek Collection)

 cta6258.jpg (104k)